busylee999/issue-handler/README.md

 Note: If you want to attach file for issue you need to specify file permissions as readable for everybody especially if you created it in application own directory.

 ## Versions
-Latest version in mvn repo is 2.0.1.
+Latest version in mvn repo is 2.0.5.

+New in 2.0.5:
+- Increased install Issue Bot dialog showing timeout
+- Added callback on throawble occuring

 New in 2.0.1:
 - Removed dependency from activity.
 It is no matter now where Exception was occured.